henrahmagix/henrahmagix.github.io/_drafts/ipad-cursor.md

 ---
 layout: post
 class: post
-title: here is a title
+title: "How I built the iPadOS Cursor for the Web"
-subtitle:
+subtitle: ""
 ---

 ![wefwef](/images/ipad-cursor-preview.jpg)